Comparison of Object Binding Methods in Laravel Service Container

 });

-Each time app('Logger') is called, it will return the same Logger instance.
+Every time app('Logger') is called, it returns the same Logger instance.

 Using scoped()